-The Remuneration Committee has determined that as of 31 December 2022, that two members of the Executive Team, being the Chief Executive and Finance Director, are designated as having a material impact on the risk profile of the institution, as per Article 450 (CRR).
+The Remuneration Committee has determined that as of 31 December 2023, that the Chief Executive, former Chief Executive and Finance Director, were designated as having a material impact on the risk profile of the institution, as per Article 450 (CRR).

-The table overleaf sets out the aggregate remuneration for staff who are MRTs in relation to their services to the business for the year ended 31 December 2022.
+The table below sets out the aggregate remuneration for staff who are MRTs in relation to their services to the business for the year ended 31 December 2023.
 The variable remuneration reflects a discretionary bonus payment made to the individuals and is not based on a contractual agreement.